 Child support can also be modified after a divorce depending on income changes of both parents, though it is uncommon for property divisions to be changed.
-In any event, it is a good idea to consult with an attorney who is well versed in family law before you proceed to ensure the best outcome.
+In any event, it is a good idea to consult with a Los Angeles family law attorney who is well versed in family law before you proceed to ensure the best outcome.

 Prenuptial & Post Nuptial Agreements